gnodar01/Battleship-API/README.md

 - To begin a game, there must be at least two players.
 To create a user account, you must send a `POST` request to the `user.create_user` endpoint at `/user/new`. `user.create_user` takes in an `email` field and `name` field, both of which are *Strings*.

-- To create a new game, a `POST` request is sent to the `game.create_game` endpoint at `game/new`. `game/new` takes in two fields: `player_one_name`, which is required, and `player_two_name`, which is optional (a second player may join an open game at a later time).
+- To create a new game, a `POST` request is sent to the `game.create_game` endpoint at `/game/new`.
+This endpoint takes in two fields: `player_one_name`, which is required, and `player_two_name`, which is optional (a second player may join an open game at a later time).
 Both fields must be supplied with the usernames of registered users.

-- If a game was created with only one player, the `game.join_game` endpoint may be utilized at `game/join/[game`s url-safe key]`. `game.join_game` takes one field, `player_two_name`, a *string* of the name from a registered user.
+- If a game was created with only one player, the `game.join_game` endpoint may be utilized at `/game/join/[game`s url-safe key]`.
+This endpoint takes one field, `player_two_name`, a *string* of the name from a registered user.

-- To cancel a game, the `game.cancel_game` endpoint may be utilized at `game/cancel/[game's url-safe key]` with a `GET` request.
+- To cancel a game, the `game.cancel_game` endpoint may be utilized at `/game/cancel/[game's url-safe key]` with a `GET` request.
 This endpoint takes in no fields.
 Once a game is cancelled, the game and all corresponding entities such as pieces and game history will be deleted.

+- To get the current status of a particular game, send a `GET` request to the `game.get_game_status` endpoint at `/game/status/[games' url-safe key]`. `game.get_game_status` takes no fields.

+- Once a game has two players assigned to it, pieces may be placed on the player's respective boards.
+To do this, send a `POST` request to the `game.place_piece` endpoint at `/game/place_piece/[games' url-safe key]`.
+Once all the pieces for both players have been placed, the games `game_started` status is set to 'True'.
+This endpoint takes 5 required fields:
+  - `player_name` is the user that the piece is being placed for.
+This user must be registered to the game that the url-safe key in teh url refers to.
+  - `piece_type` is the ship type being placed.
+The ship types include 'aircraft_carrier', 'battleship', 'submarine', 'destroyer', and 'patrol_ship'.
+No other input will be accepted.
+  - `piece_alignment` is the alignment of the ship piece on the game board.
+It may be 'vertcial' (ship takes up multiple rows) or 'horizontal' (ship takes up multiple columns).
+No other input will be accepted.
+  - `first_column_coordinate` is the column of the first coordinate the ship is being placed on.
+It may be any letter from 'A' to 'J'.
+No other letter may be used.
+  - `first_row_coordinate` is the row of the first coordinate the ship is being placed on.
+It may be any number from '1' - '10'.
+No other number may be used.

+- Once all pieces for a game have been placed, the game's `game_started` is set to 'True'.
+The game's two players can then begin to strike each other's boards.
+The game's `player_turn` referes to the player whos turn it is to attack the other player's board. `player_turn` is always set to `player_one` when a game first begins.
+To strike a player's board, a `POST` request should be sent to the `game.strike_coordinate` endpoint at `/game/strike/[game's url-safe key]`.
+The endpoint takes 2 fields:
+  - `target_player` is the player who's board is being attacked.
+  - `coordinate` is the coordiante being attacked.
+It must be a coordinate from "A1" to "J10".
+No other coordinate may be used.
+Once a coordinate is struck, the game's `player_turn` is set to the opposite player.
+That player may then strike then strike back.
+Once all of the spaces for a given ship are hit, that ship's `sunk` status is set to 'True'.
+The first player to sink all of the other player's ships wins the game.
+The game's `game_over` status is then set to 'True', and the game's `winner` is set to the winning player's name.

+- To get a list of a user's games, a `GET` request may be sent to the `game.get_user_games` at `/user/games/[registered user's name]`.
+The endpoint url also takes an optional `include` query parameter, which may be set to 'wins' or 'losses'.
+If set to 'wins', only games that the user has won will be returned.
+If set to 'losses', only games that the user has lost will be returned.

+- All moves during a game are recorded.
+To get a history of all of the moves made in a game, a `GET` request may be sent to the `game.get_game_history` endpoint at `/game/history/[game's url-safe key]`.

+- To get the current rankings of all users, a `GET` request should be sent to the `get_rankings` endpoint, at `/rankings`.

-## Endpoints
+## Endpoint Details

 ### API Endpoint

 https://nodar-battle-ship.appspot.com/_ah/api/battle_ship/v1

-- battleship.create_user
+- battleship.user.create_user
   - Request type: `POST`
   - URL: `https://nodar-battle-ship.appspot.com/_ah/api/battle_ship/v1/user/new`
   - Request fields: